Mykolazaz/vilnius-home-price/README.md

 The main goal of this project is to **predict** apartment prices in Vilnius based on area, floor, location, proximity to amenities and text descriptions in listings.

-The data was scraped from Aruodas.lt, the most popular Lithuanian real estate marketplace.
+The data was scraped from [Aruodas.lt](https://aruodas.lt/), the most popular Lithuanian real estate marketplace.

+Achieved outcomes:

+- an XGBoost model that achieves an R<sup>2</sup> of 0.886 and RMSLE of 0.24;

+- best apartment price predicting variables were area, area per room, distance to bus stop, kindergarden & school and local population;

+- the current model could be further improved by extracting missing categorical features from text.

 AI was used strictly only for debugging purposes.